 Opposition proceedings are contradictory inter partes proceedings between one or more opponents and the patent proprietor, similar to regular court proceedings.
 They are governed by the European Patent Convention (EPC), by the Implementing Regulations and by the Guidelines (Part D).
 In addition, the appeal procedure before the Technical Boards of Appeal follows the Rules of Procedure of the Boards of Appeal.
 The Boards of Appeal are not bound to apply the Guidelines.

 In opposition proceedings each party may use any of the three official languages of the European Patent Office, namely English, German or French.
 Oral proceedings are held in the language of the proceedings, which is the language in which the application resulting in the opposed patent was published by the EPO.
 Nevertheless, each party may express itself in any of the three official languages.
-To this end, translation services between the three official languages are provided, at no extra cost for the parties, on prior request of any party.
-Communications from the Opposition Divisions and their final decisions are, however, always issuedin the language of the proceedings.
+To this end, interpretation between the three official languages is provided, at no extra cost for the parties, on prior request of any party.
+Communications from the Opposition Divisions and their final decisions are, however, always issued in the language of the proceedings.

-The Opposition Divisions and Technical Boards of Appeal of the European Patent Office decideopposition cases based on their own technical expertise.
-However, the law allows the commission of an expert, if required.
-In practice, the taking of evidence by appointing a technical expert is rarely ordered ex officio.
-However, the parties may present their own private experts, who may submit their analysis in writing and also, upon prior notice to the EPO, at oral proceedings.
+The Opposition Divisions and Technical Boards of Appeal of the European Patent Office decide opposition cases based on their own technical expertise.
+Whereas the law allows the appointment of an expert, if required, the taking of evidence by appointing a technical expert is actually rarely ordered ex officio.
+However, the parties may present their own private experts, who may submit their opinions in writing and also, upon prior notice to the EPO, at oral proceedings.

 In European opposition proceedings, a party may be represented by a professional representative admitted to practice before the European Patent Office, in particular by a European Patent Attorney.